300-Hour Kripalu Yoga Teacher Training

 Deepen your skills and increase your appeal to students who want to experience an intentional and mindful approach to vinyasa yoga.
 Learn to create intelligent, innovative sequences and establish powerful philosophical themes that support your students both on and off the mat, infusing your teaching with power, purpose, and heart.

-Uniting Yoga and Ayurveda: Balancing the Doshas
+Uniting Yoga and Ayurveda

 This course deepens your knowledge of the relationship between yoga and Ayurveda, with classes focused on cultivating prana (life force), agni (inner fire), and ojas (vigor).
 While here, you participate in daily sadhanas, carve silent time for self-study, and integrate your skills in insightful supervised practicums.